 The maximum call rate allowed.
-This allows the administrator to limit the maximum call rate that the users can select.
-If video.callRate exceeds this value, this value will be used as the maximum.
+This allows the administrator to limit the maximum call rate that the users can video.screenMode normal, full, crop normal

-video.quality motion, sharpness Null
+Parameter Permitted Values Default video.quality1 motion, sharpness Null

 The optimal quality for video that you send in a call or a conference.
 Use motion if your outgoing video will have motion or movement.
 Use sharpness or Null if your outgoing video will have little or no movement.
 Note: If motion is not selected, moderate to heavy motion can cause some frames to be dropped.